 Why black, you ask?
 Darker colours tend to absorb the most heat and a black hose has the highest chance to warm up the water.

-Swimming pools and heating systems are a typical feature in Australian homes.
+fiberglass pools san antonio tx and heating systems are a typical feature in Australian homes.
 While it’s the case, however, it doesn’t hurt to experiment on things that would help you save money on keeping your pools warm during the colder days.

 Which of these cost-effective ways would you like to try first?
 Share your thoughts by leaving a comment below!